 Biologic drugs, also known as biopharmaceuticals, were created to imitate proteins, complex molecules responsible for carrying out most of the functions of our body.
 They comprise immune response, maintain metabolism, transfer hormonal signals and carry out a variety of other vital tasks.
-Biologics are used to treat a wide range of conditions including cancer and autoimmune diseases.
-They can also be used as therapeutic vaccinations to prevent disease.
-Biologics are derived from living organisms and lack well-defined identical characteristics due to their complexity.
+Biologics

 The first biologic drugs appeared on the market in 1982, and patent applications for new pharmaceuticals have grown significantly since then.
 These pharmaceuticals are created using recombinant DNA, a process that combines DNA from multiple living organisms to form the pharmaceutical molecule.
-The first biologic drug to hit the market, insulin, was created using human insulin and E. coli.
+The first biologic drug to hit the market, insulin, was created using human insulin and E. coli.16

 Due to the complexity of reference biologic drugs, their biosimilars are not identical and therefore not considered generics.
 Unlike small-molecule generics, biosimilars could have a different chemical structure from their biologic counterpart.
 The biosimilar must establish biosimilarity through analysis of clinical trials, produce the same clinical result, have the same mechanism for action, and indications must be properly labeled.
-Producers must also demonstrate quality, efficacy and safety.
+Producers must also demonstrate quality, efficacy and safety.17 18

 In March 2015, the FDA approved a biosimilar of Amgen's Neupogen (filgrastim), Sandoz's Zarxio (filgastrim-sndz), making it the first of its kind to get the federal stamp of approval.
 Neupogen, and now Zarxio, are used to treat Neutropenia, a white blood cell deficiency caused by chemotherapy.
 As of June 2015, Hospira and Celltrion's biosimilar for Johnson and Johnson's Remicade was also under consideration by the FDA.
-Neupogen costs \$3,000 for 10 injections, whereas Zarxio is expected to cost at least \$1,000 less.
+19 Neupogen costs \$3,000 for 10 injections, whereas Zarxio is expected to cost at least \$1,000 less.
+20